JakeSteam/blog-fiction/_drafts/delusions-of-grandeur.md

 > Every man has two deaths, when he is buried in the ground and the last time someone says his name.
 In some ways men can be immortal

 He was wrong.
 Hemingway died 62 years ago, and was undoubtedly in the top 0.001% of people whose name might survive a few generations.
 He has now survived 1 extra lifetime through immense luck, skill, and creativity.
-How likely is 10?
+How likely is 10 more lifetimes?

 ## We're not the one